Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-controller/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
+  -v, --verbose         Makes this plugin verbose during the operation.
+Useful
+                        for debugging and seeing what is going on under the hood.
+Appends what every API request returned, so the appliance's own answers can be read while working out how it reports something.
+Session tokens are redacted.
+                        The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
   -w, --warning WARN    WARN threshold for CPU and memory usage, as a Nagios
                         range in percent.
 Off by default, because a controller under load is doing its job; set it once you know what